Prepare to Make a Greater Impact in Ministry with a Master’s in Pastoral Counseling and Discipleship

 Highlights of Our Master’s in Pastoral Counseling Degree

-- Complete your entire master’s in as little as one year!
+- Complete your entire master’s in as little as 1 year!

 - Experience opportunities to earn several certificates from the American Association of Christian Counselors (AACC).
-These include Crisis Response, Life Coaching, and Saving Your Marriage Before It Starts (SYBMIS).
+These include Crisis Response, Life Coaching, and Saving Your Marriage Before It Starts (SYMBIS).

 - Our AACC student chapter provides the chance for students like you to grow professionally and spiritually as you network and interact with successful counseling professionals.